xenbase-hub/workshop/README.md

 # workshop
-Workshop R Functions
+Workshop Code and Examples

+Includes:

-A collection of common use cases for various R tools, organized by type of analysis.
+A collection of functions for common bioinformatics tasks in R.

-To use, either open within R-Studio or do source("toolbox.R")

-Can also copy and paste as needed to play around with.
+R-Markdown files from the lectures.

+Toy datasets to test different analyses on.